-6. Arts in Health & Care: This blog serves as a spot to get basic information about this practice, and also discusses news related to art therapy.
+6. Arts in Health & Care: This blog serves as a spot to get basic information about creative arts therapies, art therapy, therapeutic arts, community and social arts

-8. Art Therapy Los Angeles: Let this therapist share stories about interesting clients, inspiration, and ideas to give you a basic understanding of this practice.
+8. Art Therapy Los Angeles: Let this therapist share stories about interesting clients, inspiration, and ideas to give you a basic understanding of her practice working with chronic illness.

 9. Mullumbimby Art Therapy: This blog offers interesting thoughts, ideas, and resources for anyone who wants to find out more about art therapy.
 This Creative Arts Therapist has fused her passion, interests and life experiences into her own unique approach to self discovery.

 Blogs That Offer Art Therapy Ideas

 If you like to try doing things on your own before heading to a professional, you will be glad to know that there are some blogs offering tips to get started in art therapy.
 You can try out these ideas at home on your own, or perhaps incorporate them into a lesson plan for children or students.
-Eventually, you will likely need to consult a professional to continue this practice, but trying some simple exercises on your own first can be helpful.
+Eventually, you may want to consult a professional to continue this practice, but trying some simple exercises on your own first can be helpful.

-14. Creative Juices Arts: Allow this blogger to inspire you to get find your way back to your creativity.
+14. Creative Juices Arts: Allow this artist, blogger and creativity mentor to inspire you to get find your way back to your creativity.
 She explains that even those who do not think they are creative can use art therapy to relax and heal.